 - Identifying and prioritizing candidates for redesign, optimization, and value engineering.
 Set targets, act, follow-up.

 - Identifying and prioritizing supply chain actions to reach Procurement Excellence.
 Consolidate volumes, align module and supply chain strategies.
-The Covid-19 pandemic has also increased the spotlight on robust supply chains even more.
+The Covid-19 pandemic has also increased the spotlight on resilient supply chains even more.
 How can modularization enable geo-flexibility and dual sourcing?

 Core Capabilities Needed to Succeed with Modularization